Tenderly/tenderly-rabby-transaction-preview/README.md

 > This repo is forked from [Rabby Wallet](https://github.com/RabbyHub/Rabby) repository.

-Rabby Wallet with improved transaction insights can enhance the user experience and provide a better understanding what would happen if transaction is executed on the chain.
-Tenderly Simulation API gives an opportunity for the web3 wallets to improve their products and save user funds without letting them to make a mistake.
+Rabby Wallet with a transaction preview option can allow users to simulate transactions and get in-depth insights before sending them on-chain.
+By using the Tenderly Simulation API, Rabby Wallet, and other wallets, DEXs, and DeFi platforms, can create a better experience for users, protect their funds, and provide the information they need to sign and send transactions with confidence.

 # Setup